mitexleo/fediroma/docs/docs/configuration/howto_set_richmedia_cache_ttl_based_on_image.md

   @impl Pleroma.Web.RichMedia.Parser.TTL
   def ttl(data, url) do
     image_url = Map.get(data, :image)
-    # do some parsing in the url and get the ttl of the image
+    # do some parsing in the url and get the TTL of the image
-    # return ttl is unix time
+    # return TTL is unix time
     parse_ttl_from_url(image_url)
   end
 end